adamwdraper/basics/README.md

 // load first route based on url router.start();

-// navigate to route and update uri with pushState router.go('/two');
+// navigate to route and update url with pushState router.go('/two');

-// navigate to route and update uri with replaceState router.go('/two/2', true);
+// navigate to route and update url with replaceState router.go('/two/2', true);

 // navigate back in browser history